Uthayamurthy/studyflow/README.md

 # Study Flow - Backend
 ## An AI Powered Study Assistant
 The Backend for studyflow.
-The project was built for [Zenith Hackathon](https://techclubssn.github.io/zenith).
+Built for [Zenith Hackathon](https://techclubssn.github.io/zenith).

 ### Features
 - Clarify doubts, discuss and gain valuable insights on any Academic topic
-- Upload files (books, reference materials, research papers, etc) of any size and clarify your doubts (Uses Selective RAG)
+- Upload PDF, DOCs and TXT files (books, reference materials, research papers, etc) of any size to provide context (Uses Selective RAG)
 - Get instant summary, revision notes, FAQs and Study Plan in click of a button

 ### Tech Stack Used